lucisaldanha/facerecognitionapp/README.md

 - Add information of Linkedin profile and github profile on web page.

 - Add footer on website, implementing a cool model.

+- Implement a mechanism of traffic information on web page (idea using MailChimp).

 - Check security of http POST request, we alread an issue to fix it.